Updated July 26, 2018

-I’m going to cover recent updates Pinterest has made that relate to Pinterest for business and how we use Pinterest as a marketing and lead generation tool and present you with actionable tips you can start using today.
+I’m going to cover recent updates Pinterest has made that relate to Pinterest for business in 2018, how Pinterest’s algorithm has changed again, and how we use Pinterest as a marketing and lead generation tool and present you with actionable tips you can start using today.
 Let’s begin!

 How to Find Success on Pinterest

 1) The “Following” Tab on Mobile Devices

 When you click on the “Following” tab you’ll see the most recent pins from those you follow.
 They’re not random or influenced by Pinterest’s algorithm, instead you will see the pins in the order the Pinners saved them (kind of…keep reading and I’ll show you what I mean).

 On your mobile device, you can see and control who you follow by tapping the “+” button at the top of the following tab.
 There, you can also discover more people to follow based on your interests, and unfollow anything that’s no longer relevant.